-The park has benefited from external funding from FCC Communities, DHSC, the Gedling Lotto (% of ticket sales paid to the Friends group), local Councillors and local supermarket branches reflecting its commitment to developing the resources of the site for the continued enjoyment of all its visitors.
+The park has benefited from external funding from FCC Communities, local Councillors community funding and local supermarket branches reflecting its commitment to developing the resources of the site for the continued enjoyment of all its visitors.
 Currently the site does not suffer from targeted vandalism, though from time to time there are inevitably signs of vandalism, which are dealt with promptly by grounds staff.

-The park is a fantastic resource for environmental education, indeed the local pre-school group and primary schools are keen supporters of the site and regularly get involved with environmental activities.
-User feedback suggestions received by the Friends group and Council staff are considered and included in the future management/action plan for the park, a good example of this is the commitment to improve the access from Breck Hill Road and install a perimeter footpath (January 2024).
+The park is an attractive asset in terms of environmental education, indeed the local pre-school group are keen supporters of the site.
+There is an opportunity to develop this further with local primary schools.

+User feedback suggestions received by the Friends group and Council staff are considered and included in the future management/action plan for the park.